kappanneo/Sawtooth-CapBAC/README.md

 docker exec subject capbac list coap://device
 ```

-Expected output if no token has been issued (only the root token is showing):
+Expected output if no capability token has been issued (only the root token is showing):

 ```json
 {